 - Share prices may vary in value from NAV which can result in investors purchasing shares at a premium/discount.

-For information regarding order routing activity, view the SEC 606 Order Routing Report.
+For information regarding order routing activity, view the SEC Rule 606 Order Routing Report.

-When viewing this report, please note the equity and option order routing activity for Ameriprise Financial is reflected under Ameriprise Enterprise Investment Services Inc., which is the clearing firm for Ameriprise Financial Inc.
+When viewing this report, please note the equity and option order routing activity for Ameriprise Financial is reflected under American Enterprise Investment Services Inc., which is the clearing firm for Ameriprise Financial Inc.